yiyichanmyae/nlp/tensorflow_dev_assignments/README.md

-This is assignments collection of Natural Language Processing in Tensorflow from DeepLearning.AI
+This is assignments collection of `Natural Language Processing in Tensorflow` Course from `DeepLearning.AI` on `Cousera`.

 C3 - Course 3 of the Specialization
 W1 - Week 1 of the Course